NebraLtd/Helium-Guides/docs/handy-guides/first-days.md

 Follow the [Quick Start Guide](https://helium.nebra.com/indoor-hotspot/quick-start) for getting your unit up and running correctly.
 It's important to never power the unit without an antenna.

+It is critical to understand all of these mechanisms will take time to establish.
+Until these first few days have passed, it is difficult to determine proper functionality and performance of your unit.
+Please be patient with this time period before contacting support, we often have many people that reach out with issues that get resolved the next day.

+**I am synchronised already, why don't I see any rewards?** Remember that multiple operations occur in a six hour cycle.
+This part will depend heavily on those hotspots around you, rather than your own hotspot.
+While factoring terrain and buildings that can affect these times, it will also depend heavily on the hotspot density around you.
+It is also worth remembering that mining rewards are only issued once per consensus cycle, these occur every 45-50 minutes.
+You can check this information on the [The Helium Explorer](https://explorer.helium.com/)

 ## The Basics

 The whole network works on a 360 block cycle.
 Each block is processed every 60 seconds and contains a number of transactions.
 Please note: Congestion can occur, and this may increase your sync time.